- Explore the wild and rugged coastline and marine wildlife at Farne Islands

 Day 11: Edinburgh Historical Day

 Walk down the Royal Mile—the historic spine of Edinburgh's old town—to see medieval architecture and stately homes.
-Learn about Scotland's heritage of whiskey making on a Scotch Whiskey Experience and sample a variety of Scottish whiskeys.
+Learn about Scotland's heritage of whiskey making at a Scotch Whisky Experience and sample a variety of Scottish whiskeys.

 In the afternoon head to Mary Kings Close, which was hidden for nearly 300 years before being discovered during the 1970 renovations to the Royal Exchange.
 Finish your history tour with dinner at the World's End Pub—the final pub on the road heading from the city.
 For a look into the darker side of Edinburgh's history, join a nighttime Ghost Tour to explore the city's sinister history.